cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001300
-### Group Title:
-The network device must be configured with only one local account to be used as the account of last resort in the event the authentication server is unavailable.

 ### Rule Title:
 The network device must be configured with only one local account to be used as the account of last resort in the event the authentication server is unavailable.